cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 *defines: documentation, table DDL*
 <br>comment that will be added to the column in the data vault model.
 Default is the comment of the field

-**x???_????..**
+**apply_syntax_extensions**
 (optional)
-<br>Extention keyword: Keyword and value will be copied to the corresponding dvpi element.
-Since field mapping
+<br>Extension keyword: The keyword and its value will be copied to the corresponding DVPI element.
-properties can be related to different dvpi aspects, it is recommended to retrict keywords to the dvpi parts, they are influencing.
-("c"= Target Column definition, "hash" = Hash compostion and caclulation, "l" = Load process specific property of the mapping )

-By adding a  ">" postfix declartion (e.g. `xxmpl_demo>h`), the property can be routed to specific dvpi elements as follows:
+Routing of an extension is controlled by a postfix token in the last underscore-separated part of the key.
+The postfix must start with "x" and may optionally be followed by the letters "c", "h", and/or "l".

+Postfix Routing Rules

-- "c" (e.g. "xxmpl_index_group>c") will be added to the column definition on the target table (tables[].columns[]).
-In case of conflicting values  from different fields for the same column, there will be an compiler error
+- "_xc" added to the column definition of the target table (tables[].columns[]) In case of conflicting values from different fields for the same column, the compiler raises an error.
-- "h" (e.g. "xxmpl_invert_first>h" ) will be added to the field list in the hash declaration (parse_sets.hashes[].hash_fields[])
+- "_xh" added to the hash field definition (parse_sets.hashes[].hash_fields[]).
-- "l" (e.g. "xxmpl_is_subkey>l") will be added to the data mapping in the corresponding load operation (parse_sets.load_operations[].data_mappings[])
+- "_xl" added to the data mapping of the corresponding load operation (parse_sets.load_operations[].data_mapping[]).

-Extention keywords without the ">" postfix will be placed in all three dvpi elements.
-Extention keywords with multiple letters in the postfix will be placed in all corresponding dvpi elements.
+- "_x" added to columns, hashes and load operations and "_x" followed by multiple letters (e.g. _xhl, _xhc, _xchl)
+added to all corresponding DVPI elements based on the letters used.

+Non-standard postfix

+If the last token does not start with x, a compiler warning is issued and the extension is not routed via postfix logic.
+If the last token starts with x but contains characters other than c, h, or l, a compiler warning is issued and the extension is treated like _x (applied to all DVPI elements).

 ## data_vault_model[]